 While the number of fires caused by smoking is trending downward, the NFPA found that there were still an average of 17,600 related fires per year resulting in 490 deaths and more than $516 million in property damage.

-- If you smoke, consider smoking outside.
+If you smoke, consider smoking outside.

-- Use wide, sturdy ashtrays to catch butts and ashes.
+Use wide, sturdy ashtrays to catch butts and ashes.

-- Look for cigarette butts under furniture and between seat cushions to make sure no lit butts have fallen someplace where they can’t be seen.
+Look for cigarette butts under furniture and between seat cushions to make sure no lit butts have fallen someplace where they can’t be seen.

-- Don’t smoke in bed, when you’re tired or around medical oxygen.
+Don’t smoke in bed, when you’re tired or around medical oxygen.

-- Electrical & Lighting
+Electrical and Lighting Fires

 According to the NFPA, in 2011 approximately 47,700 home structure fires were caused by some sort of electrical failure or malfunction.
 These resulted in 418 deaths, 1,570 injuries and $1.4 billion in property damage.

 - Don’t overload outlets or electrical cords.
 These will melt and start a fire

 - Make sure you have the right cord for the job – inside cords for inside, heavy duty/outside cords for outdoor use.